This article was updated in August, 2023.

 17. You'll be paying a lot for your education

 Unless you went to private school, the thought of paying to go to school from primary to grade 12 seems pretty ridiculous.
 University costs money—a lot of money.
 You can figure out approximately how much it's going to cost by using the fee calculator and checking out the tuition fee schedule on Dal's Money Matters site.
 There's even a budget calculator to work out all your yearly expenses.
+And make sure to look into all your options for additional financial support.

 18. Your part-time job can be at school